zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 `Outlet` component.

 An `Outlet` component is included within a component that has nested routes.
-It basically serves as a signal to that parent component that it could render various different components as its children, depending on what route a users visits.
+It basically serves as a signal to that parent component that it will render various different components as its children, depending on what route a user visits.
 The `Outlet` component works in conjuction with the `router` we set up using `createBrowserRouter` and `RouterProvider` to determine which component should be rendered based on the current route.